 - Art lead for Inklings from beginning to end, establishing wireframe flow, iteration through playtesting, created and maintained style guide, created concept art and assets, implemented art for 34 levels and UI.
 Game received Gold Medal Award, International Serious Play Awards in 2014.

 - UI Designer for Daniel Tiger’s Neighborhood website and 6 games.
 Established site map, layout, visuals, UI for games, print content, all following branding guidelines from PBS.
 Worked with game designer on interactions that were entertaining for children aged 2-5 while remaining intuitive for guardians to navigate.

 In graduate school I worked on a variety of projects including:

 - Art Lead for Collectible, an animated short film, leading visual development, production design, texturing and lighting.

-- An animation segment for an episode of “Extreme Makeover: Home Edtion”.
+- Artist for an animation segment for an episode of “Extreme Makeover: Home Edition”.

 - A series of STEM games targeted for young girls in collaboration with the Carnegie Science Center.

 - Was the Teaching Assistant for 2d art for a Building Virtual Worlds class